dehre/esp32-envi-sensor/README.md

 The next few lines will try to concisely explain the approach took for debouncing the button:

-- the `button_init` function, after setting up the GPIO pin, creates a new FreeRTOS Task named `tt_debounce_button`
+- the `button_init` function, after setting up the GPIO pin, creates a new FreeRTOS Task named `task_debounce_button`

 - when the button is touched, the interrupt handler is called, interrupts are disabled, and the binary semaphore `binsemaphore_button_debounce` is signaled

-- the task `tt_debounce_button`, which was idle waiting for the semaphore, wakes up, waits x milliseconds, and finally re-enables the interrupts on the button
+- the task `task_debounce_button`, which was idle waiting for the semaphore, wakes up, waits x milliseconds, and finally re-enables the interrupts on the button

 This approach allows a single function call, made in the ISR handler, to acknowledge and debounce the button without 1. adding delays to the application, and 2. requiring a second function call to re-enable interrupts.